muhammadbassio/DynamicNavigationBar/README.md

 # ExpandableNavigationBar
-A navigation bar that can be expanded by drag
+A navigation bar that can be expanded to show a menu by dragging.